About the Centre

 b.
 Workshops:

-The Centre has conducted 73 workshops during the ten year period focussing on Gender awareness and Gender Sensitisation.
+The Centre has conducted 111 workshops during the Eighteen years period focussing on Gender awareness and Gender Sensitisation.
 There has also been a series of workshops that have been conducted to document and publish the lives of women.
 The Centre has conducted two Capacity building workshops for Women Managers in Higher Education in collaboration with the UGC.
-These workshops help to gender sensitise the participants and has helped them to become women managers by providing insights into governance, academic leadership, besides emphasing the need to balance the personal with the professional. ( for an exhaustive list of workshops Please click here)
+These workshops help to gender sensitise the participants and has helped them to become women managers by providing insights into governance, academic leadership, besides emphasing the need to balance the personal with the professional. ( for an exhaustive list of workshops Please click here

 c.
 Seminars: